anweshamishra10/Web-Application/README.md

 The _init_.py, asgi.py, settings.py, urls.py and wsgi.py should be in a folder named "web_app".
 The style.css file should be inside a folder named "static", which is inside the authentication folder.
 The html files should be inside a folder named "templates", which is inside the authentication folder.

+**TO RUN THE CODE, JUST OPEN THE CMD PROMPT FROM THE WEB_APP FOLDER CONTAINING ALL THE ABOVE FILES AND FOLDERS AND WRITE THIS COMMAND:**

+python manage.py runserver